N1ck-QA/demoqa.com/README.md

-This repository contains a custom framework based on the PageObject pattern with Selenium and Python (PyTest + Selenium), developed during the process of testing the (https://demoqa.com) site within the 'Task3''at the stage of traineeship at the "TK"
+This repository contains a custom framework based on the PageObject pattern with Selenium and Python (PyTest + Selenium), developed during the process of testing the (https://demoqa.com) site

 Files